-Pound rises ahead of expected Johnson resignation
+Pound rises as Boris Johnson announces resignation

 Mr Koudmani said: "Make no mistake the [pound] remains severely weak due to the dire state of the UK economy which is underperforming its peers, likely to enter into a recession while the Bank of England refuses to hike interest rates aggressively to deal with the escalating inflation."

-Mr Johnson is expected to announce a Cabinet reshuffle and is set to stay on as a "caretaker" prime minister until the autumn as a leadership race takes place to find a new Conservative leader.
+Mr Johnson announced a Cabinet reshuffle ahead of his resignation.
 Greg Clark, the former business minister, has been named as Levelling Up Secretary to replace Michael Gove who was sacked by Mr Johnson on Wednesday evening.

+In his speech, Mr Johnson said: "I've agreed with Sir Graham Brady, the chairman of our backbench MPs, that the process of choosing that new leader should begin now and the timetable will be announced next week.
+And I've today appointed a cabinet to serve, as I will, until the new leader is in place."

-While Mr Johnson is expected to say he will remain in place until later this year, some Conservatives MPs have called for him to go sooner.
+However, some Conservatives MPs have called for him to go sooner.

 Business Secretary Kwasi Kwarteng tweeted: "We now need a new leader as soon as practicable.
 Someone who can rebuild trust, heal the country and set out a new, sensible and consistent economic approach to help families."